albertodsandoval/albertodsandoval.github.io/_posts/2024-11-23-api-workshop.md

 </script>
 ```

-And here is a fully function API call injecting into this very blog post
+And here is a fully functioning API call injected right into this very blog post

 <button onclick="fetchCat();">
     Click for cat!